gondhijagapathi/gomoku/README.md

 ./pure_mcts_game c c
 ```

-The computer player’s best move is picked up using the Monte Carlo Tree Search algorithm where as the human player needs to provide his move using the [vertical_index horizontal_index] format.
+The computer player’s best move is picked up using the Monte Carlo Tree Search algorithm where as the human player needs to provide his move using the [horizontal_index vertical_index] format.